 3. Improve Core Strength

-Studies confirm that core strength is key for anyone interested in running faster and longer.
+Studies confirm that core strength is key for anyone wanting to learn how to run faster and longer.
 Good core strength, particularly in your lower abs, is necessary to sustain your running form and will help keep your spine stabilized.

-One study demonstrated that an 8-week core training program tested on male college athletes may have enhanced the subjects’ running economy –– which refers to the energy required to maintain a consistent, sustainable speed.
+One study demonstrated that an 8-week core training program tested on male college athletes may have enhanced the subjects’ running economy –– which refers to the energy required to maintain a consistent, sustainable speed with good form.
 The best news is that core workouts are easy to get into; just 2-3 15 minute core workout sessions per week can dramatically improve your running speed.

 4. Incorporate Hill Runs